tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/availability_regions.html.markdown

 The following arguments are supported:

 * `include_unavailable` - (Optional) A bool variable indicates that the query will include `UNAVAILABLE` regions.
-* `name` - (Optional) When specified, only the region with the exactly name match will be returned.
+* `name` - (Optional) When specified, only the region with the exactly name match will be returned. `default` value means it consistent with the TIC resource stack region.
 * `result_output_file` - (Optional) Used to save results.

 ## Attributes Reference